benjaminfoo/kcd_coding_guide/README.md

 ```

 ### Constrol structures
-This is a simple definition of an if-then-else function
+This is a simple definition of an if-then-else condition in lua
 ```
 if condition then
     -- if block